glotzerlab/signac-docs/docs/source/tutorial.rst

 You interact with the **signac** project on the command line using the ``signac`` command.
 You can also interact with the project within Python *via* the :py:class:`signac.Project` class.
-You can obtain an instance of that class within the project root directory and all subdirectories with:
+You can obtain an instance of that class within the project path or its subdirectories with:

 .. code-block:: pycon